The Morning You Stand 5 Meters from the World's Largest Lizard

 Labuan Bajo

 The gateway town has improved dramatically in recent years — proper restaurants, sunset bars, and accommodation ranging from IDR 200,000 backpacker dorms to premium resorts.
 Sylvia Hill is the best sunset viewpoint: free access, 10-minute drive or 30-minute walk uphill.
-Coconut vendors at the top.
+Coconut vendors wait at the top.

 The town itself is functional rather than charming.
 But the sunsets over the harbor — boats silhouetted against orange sky — are spectacular.